-In a World Filled with Food Security Challenges, We Provide Solutions
+In a World Filled with Food Security Challenges, There are Solutions

-Families and communities in rural Guatemala have struggled with malnutrition and food insecurity for generations, leading to ongoing cycles of poverty and poor health that are hard to escape.
+Families and communities in rural Guatemala have struggled with chronic malnutrition and food insecurity for generations.
+This has led to ongoing cycles of poverty and poor health that are hard to escape.

-To break these cycles of hardship and create better lives now and for future generations, our Program provides long-term training and mentoring to create reliable food security, better health, and increased opportunity.
+To break these cycles and dramatically improve lives, our Program provides families with long-term training and resources for producing their own reliable food security, better health, and increased incomes.

 What is the Seeds for a Future Program?

-In 2009, we began a sustainable food-security training program for restoring the health and well-being of rural Guatemalans, who endure one of the highest rates of chronic malnutrition in Central America and the world.
+In 2009, we launched a sustainable food security training program for restoring the health and well-being of rural Guatemalans, who endure one of the highest rates of chronic malnutrition in Central America and the world.

 Generational Change and Resilience:

-These traditions are passed to future generations, contributing to healthier and more vibrant communities for generations to come.
+These practices are passed to future generations, contributing to healthier and more vibrant communities for generations to come.

-Because of the Program's flexible and sustainable nature, it can be implemented in rural communities across the globe.
+Because our Program's approach is low-cost, locally led, and modular, it can be replicated in rural communities across the globe, without a heavy infrastructure footprint.

-To learn more about how our Program works, please click here.
+You can learn more about how our Program works here.

 Our Impact as of 2025: